-Among the performance of other activities, the Planning Section serves as an information and resource hub during restoration events.
-The Planning Section is responsible for resource requests and the collection, evaluation, and dissemination of incident information.
+In addition to the performance of other activities, the Planning Section serves as an information and resource hub during restoration events.
+The Planning Section is responsible for resource requests and the collection, evaluation, documentation, and dissemination of incident information.
 Additionally, this Section oversees employee and family assistance needs and ensures an orderly demobilization.